-In early 2019, early learning services and schools participating in Be You will have the opportunity to extend their Level of Participation represented in an Implementation Profile in 2020.
+Early learning services and schools participating in Be You will soon have the opportunity to extend their Level of Participation represented in an Implementation Profile in 2020.
 This will include 4 phases: Participating, Exploring, Embedding and Sustaining.

 - be informed by the Be You Framework and overarching vision using the Reflection Tool